TomaszWoloszyn983/shopping-list-application/README.md

 * Gitpod - Online integrated development environment.
 * GitHub - Version control service used for storing and sharing development projects.
 * Heroku - a container-based cloud platform where developers can deploy their projects.
+* Cloudinary - Cloud platform I used for uploding and storing images used in this Project.

 ## **6. Testing**